-As has always been the case when evaluating business changes, feedback can be invaluable – if we don’t know what we are doing well as a business, we can’t do more of it and if we don’t know where we’re doing wrong, we can’t correct it – Brian Halligan CEO, HubSpot.
-This is where harnessing the power of an SMS survey could prove particularly useful.
+“If we don’t know what we are doing well as a business, we can’t do more of it and if we don’t know where we’re doing wrong, we can’t correct it” – Brian Halligan CEO, HubSpot.

 What are the benefits of using an SMS survey?